h-nev/loa-privacy/README.md

 | [Helen Webley-Brown](mailto:helenwb@mit.edu) | MIT | PhD Political Science|

 ## Methodology

-1. Locate currently available health datasets, focusing on mental health if possible.
+1. Data Collection: Locate readily available vehicle stop data from law enforcement agencies.
-Privacy Risk Assessments and Anonymity and De-Identification Assessments are often performed to express the privacy concerns we are interested in.
+2. Privacy Risk Assessment: Conduct Privacy Risk Assessments and Anonymity and De-Identification Assessments to evaluate the level of privacy risk associated with the published vehicle stop data.
+Identify sensitive attributes and assess the effectiveness of anonymization techniques used in the dataset.
-2. Consider the features available and their granularity.
-Different features are pre-identified to be more personal and riskier than others.
-This is a take on attribution analysis.
-3. Assess privacy risk through unique identifiers, rare or unusual attributes, or combinations of attributes that become within themselves PII.
-We can also look very closely for outliers, patterns, and atypical correlations, as these individuals are always at higher risk of re-identification.
+3. Feature Analysis: Analyze the granularity of features within the dataset.
+Identify and evaluate features that may pose higher privacy risks to individuals, such as unique identifiers, demographic information, and location data.
-4. Formally assign a risk score to the dataset even as 3rd-party onlookers.
+4. Risk Score Assignment: Formally assign a risk score to the dataset, considering factors such as unique identifiers, rare attributes, and patterns that could lead to re-identification of individuals within the dataset.

 ## Potential Impact

-- Shed light on the status quo of publicly available health data and dangers of publishing open-source health datasets, and the need for limited access even when published.
+- Shed light on the dangers of releasing open-source datasets without adequate privacy protections, emphasizing the need for caution and limited access to such sensitive information.
 - Design a risk assessment algorithm that considers both Privacy Risk Assessment and Anonymity And De-Identification Assessment methodologies to produce a concrete number on risk.
 - Explore the implications of personal information breaches in various aspects of a person’s life.
-- Propose guidance on the choice of epsilon in Differential Privacy methods or enhance methods for anonymization (should time permit)
-Understand where legal protections fail and suggest ways to patch common loopholes if they exist.
-- Highlight variation in state-level policies to protect sensitive health data and how this interacts with inertia in federal-level policymaking.
-This may particularly interest reproductive health organizations following the 2022 Supreme Court ruling on *Dobbs v Jackson*.
-Post-Roe, there have been increased concerns about privacy protections for reproductive health data and how data brokers and law enforcement may use health data to prosecute individuals.
+- Propose guidance on enhancing privacy protections for vehicle stop data, including recommendations for improving anonymization techniques and implementing differential privacy methods.
+Address common loopholes in legal protections and suggest measures to mitigate re-identification risks.
+-  Highlight variations in state-level policies governing the protection of sensitive law enforcement data and their interaction with federal-level policymaking.